Improved perturbative QCD study of the decay $B_c^+ \to \eta_c L^+$: Numerical Results and Discussions

 \section{Numerical Results and Discussions}

 In numerical calculations, central values of the input parameters will be used implicitly unless otherwise stated.
-We adopt the relevant QCD scale~({\rm GeV}), masses~({\rm GeV}), and $B_c$-meson lifetime ({\rm ps})~\cite{Keum:2000ph,ParticleDataGroup:2024cfk} \beq \Lambda_{\overline{\mathrm{MS}}}^{(f=4)} &=& 0.250\; , \qquad m_W = 80.41\;, \qquad m_{B_c} = 6.275 \;, \qquad m_{\eta_c} = 2.98\;, \non \tau_{B_c} &=& 0.507\;, \qquad m_b = 4.8 \;, \qquad m_{c}= 1.5 \;. \eeq and the CKM matrix elements~\cite{ParticleDataGroup:2024cfk}, \beq |V_{cb}| &=& 0.04182^{+0.00085}_{-0.00074}\;, \quad |V_{ud}| = 0.97435 \pm 0.00016\;, \quad |V_{us}| = 0.22500 \pm 0.00067\;. \eeq
+We adopt the relevant QCD scale~({\rm GeV}), masses~({\rm GeV}), and $B_c$-meson lifetime ({\rm ps})~\cite{Keum:2000ph,ParticleDataGroup:2024cfk}, \beq \Lambda_{\overline{\mathrm{MS}}}^{(f=4)} &=& 0.250\; , \qquad m_W = 80.41\;, \qquad m_{B_c} = 6.275 \;, \qquad m_{\eta_c} = 2.98\;, \non \tau_{B_c} &=& 0.507\;, \qquad m_b = 4.8 \;, \qquad m_{c}= 1.5 \;. \eeq and the CKM matrix elements~\cite{ParticleDataGroup:2024cfk}, \beq |V_{cb}| &=& 0.04182^{+0.00085}_{-0.00074}\;, \quad |V_{ud}| = 0.97435 \pm 0.00016\;, \quad |V_{us}| = 0.22500 \pm 0.00067\;. \eeq

-In the following context, we will classify the considered decays into two different groups conventionally, that is, factorizable-emission dominated $B_c^+ \to \eta_c L^+$ and factorizable-emission suppressed $B_c^+ \to \eta_c L^+$, respectively, to present the related iPQCD predictions and phenomenological insights.
+In the following context, we will classify the considered decays into two different groups conventionally, that is, the decays $B_c^+ \to \eta_c (P, V)^+$ and the decays $B_c^+ \to \eta_c (A, S, T)^+$, respectively, to present the related iPQCD predictions and phenomenological insights.